lw292/rimpact/README.md

 #### From RefWorks

 1. Run your search in your favorite databases, and export references to RefWorks.
 See instructions for some databases here: [PubMed](http://library.medicine.yale.edu/guides/screencasts/endnote_tt/pubmed_export/), [OvidSP](http://library.medicine.yale.edu/guides/screencasts/ovidsp/ovidsp_7_new/), and [CINAHL](http://library.medicine.yale.edu/guides/screencasts/cinahl/new_cinahl_7/).
 Refer to the manual of your database for instructions on how to export to RefWorks.
 2. Clean the references in RefWorks.
-See the "Cleaning Reference Data" section below.
+See the [Cleaning Reference Data](#user-content-cleaning-reference-data) section below.
 3. Select the references you wish to export.
 4. Go to "References", "Export".
 5. At "Select an export format", choose your style:
   * For RIS format, choose "Bibliographic Software";
-  * For BibTeX format, choose "BibTeX - RefWorks ID" (See section below on "Using the BibTeX format").
+  * For BibTeX format, choose "BibTeX - RefWorks ID" (See the [Using the BibTeX Format](#user-content-using-the-bibtex-format) section below).
 6. Click "Export References", and the data file will be downloaded.
 7. Move the exported file to your application's *public/data* directory.
 Rename it if you wish.

-#### Using the BibTeX format
+#### Using the BibTeX Format

 The EndNote "BibTeX Export" style does not by default include author affiliation information, which is critical for generating geolocation-based visualization graphs.
 You can modify the "BibTeX Export" style to include the author affiliation information.
 Here is how: